Overdrafts, Bad Debts and Audit Disallowances on Sponsored ProgramsSPA-11-009

 It is the policy of Indiana University that the Responsibility Center with prime responsibility for managing a sponsored award is financially accountable for all overdrafts, bad debts, and audit disallowances related to the award.
 The Responsibility Center is responsible for finding a suitable source of funds to cover the overdraft or audit disallowance.
 These funds may come from other unrestricted funds available to the principle investigator, department, school/responsibility center or campus but not from other sponsored programs.

 Reason for Policy

 The purpose of this policy is to identify responsibilities and a process for the resolution of cost overdrafts and audit disallowances on restricted grants and contracts.
-This policy provides guidance to ensure best practices in the fiscal management of grants and contracts at Indiana University and to meet requirements of Office of Management and Budget Circular A-21 and other sponsoring agencies and to, specifically, identify responsibilities and processes for the handling of cost overdrafts, bad debts and audit disallowances.
+This policy provides guidance to ensure best practices in the fiscal management of grants and contracts at Indiana University and to meet requirements of Office of Management and Budget 2 CFR part 200 Uniform Administrative Requirements, Cost Principals, and Audit Requirements for Federal Awards and other sponsoring agencies and to, specifically, identify responsibilities and processes for the handling of cost overdrafts, bad debts and audit disallowances.